Lex-2008/containers/dovecot.cont/README.md

 Features
 --------

-* Receive mail from postfix via LMTP
+* Receives mail from postfix via LMTP

-* mail sorting via Sieve
+* Sorts received mail with Sieve

-* Also "sent" mail sorting
+* Also sorts "sent" mail!

 * List of users with passwords stored in single file